Introduction by SafBaby Founders Sandra Blum and Samantha Fox Olson

 It is, therefore, entirely possible that other ingredients in the products caused the gynecomastia.
 Pesticides, PCBs and dioxins are found in the environment, often in food, and it is also possible that some local surge of environmental hormone disruptors caused these cases in Colorado.

 No attempt was made to identify the constituent(s) responsible for the in vitro effect, but it is reasonable to expect that any hormonal action in an essential oil would be due to one or two constituents, or even contaminants.
-It is noteworthy that, while in vitro hormonal effects from essential oil constituents have been previously reported, these are generally very weak, and have been estimated as being at least 10,000 times less potent than 17?-estradiol (Howes et al 2002).
+It is noteworthy that, while in vitro hormonal effects from essential oil constituents have been previously reported, these are generally very weak, and have been estimated as being at least 10,000 times less potent than 17 beta-estradiol (Howes et al 2002).

 There is no evidence that the effect seen in vitro would take place in vivo, and much more research would be needed before any definite determinations could be made.
 Many estrogenic substances have previously been identified from plant sources, and very weak activity is typical of these phytoestrogens (Chadwick et al 2006, Howes et al 2002).